 To use our map below, swipe left or right on it (using the tool in the middle)

 29 Places To Visit On A USA Roadtrip

 Not to be confused with the capital city, Washington State is the perfect place to immerse yourself in nature.

 Pack some walking boots, walk the coastal paths and visit the breathtaking peaks such as Mt.
 St Helens.

 2.)
 Chow down at Pike Place Market, Seattle

 Don’t forget to grab some delicious clam chowder in sourdough bread bowls.
-They’re delicious in on chilly winter days.
+They’re delicious on chilly winter days.

 3.)
 Stroll across Cannon Beach, Oregon

 Arguably, one of the west coasts best beaches, Cannon Beach is the perfect place to relax on a lazy day in the sun.